P-OPSTeam/umee-tools/monitoring-cli/README.md

 ## Script nodemonitor.sh

-To monitor the status of the Node & Validator it's possible to run the script **nodemonitor.sh** available in this repository.
+To monitor the status of the Node & Validator it's possible to run the script **nodemonitor_umee.sh** available in this repository.
 This script is based/build on the <https://github.com/stakezone/nodemonitorgaiad> version already available.
 When the script is started it will create a file with log entries that monitors the most important stuff of the node.